aboudou/alexa-ceiling-fan-remote/README.md

 The code is made for french version of Alexa.
 You may have to change some files to adapt to your langage.

-The "dimmer" function does nothing.
-It send the correct sequence (according to SM5021 datasheets), but there's no result.
-I suspect an error with the datasheet, I need to check it with an oscilloscope.

 Video
 ==